kawsar130/MotoBet/README.md

 # MotoBet - Book your Motorcycle Online

-Website Features:
+## Website Features: <br />
-· Product Management, Order management, user management, customer feedback/review.
+· Product Management, Order management, user management, customer feedback/review. <br />
-· Manage orders based on the role, Users can make orders, edit orders, and cancel orders.
+· Manage orders based on the role, Users can make orders, edit orders, and cancel orders. <br />
-· Users can give feedback/review the services.
+· Users can give feedback/review the services. <br />
 · Multiple Signing/Signup options available.
-Users can log in/signup with Email, Password, as well as with Google.
+Users can log in/signup with Email, Password, as well as with Google. <br />
-· Admin can see all the user's orders, update the status, and manage all the orders.
+· Admin can see all the user's orders, update the status, and manage all the orders. <br />
-· Admin can add another admin.
+· Admin can add another admin. <br />
-· User Dashboard and Admin panel is implemented with Firebase Admin & JSON Web Token.
+· User Dashboard and Admin panel is implemented with Firebase Admin & JSON Web Token. <br />
-· MongoDB is used for the database.
+· MongoDB is used for the database. <br />
-· Fully responsive interface both for mobile and PC.
+· Fully responsive interface both for mobile and PC.  <br />

-For Admin Access, log in with:
+### For Admin Access, log in with:
 Email: john@admin.com
 Password: 123456